aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Redact document text.**
+### **Redact Document Text.**
-- Redacts specified text from the provided documents, with options to search case-sensitively, target in text, comments, and metadata.
+- Redacts sensitive information from the provided documents by removing specified text, comments, and metadata.
+You can specify the text to be redacted and use case-sensitive search to ensure thorough removal.
+This service helps maintain confidentiality and security by ensuring that sensitive information is completely removed.

 **Supported formats:**